-ITNW-2372 Supercomputer Construction (2-4-3) Create a functioning Linux cluster, a type of supercomputer.
-Topics include the physical properties of cluster supercomputer construction including temperature management, power distribution, and network
+ITNW-2372 Supercomputer Construction (2-2-3) Create a functioning Linux cluster, a type of supercomputer.
+Topics include the physical properties of cluster supercomputer construction including temperature management, power distribution, and network connectivity.
+Implement logical aspects of a cluster including operating system installation, parallel software installation, time synchronization, shared file system, network address translation, and Internet Protocol Version 4 addressing.
+Prerequisites: ITSC-1316

 ITNW-2373 High Performance Computing Sys.
-Support (2-4-3) This course is designed to prepare students for ongoing maintenance and support of high performance computing systems.
+Support (2-2-3) This course is designed to prepare students for ongoing maintenance and support of high performance computing systems.
 Students will learn how to use system management tools and cluster monitoring software to keep HPC clusters operating.
 During the course, students will be presented with performance problems that require troubleshooting and problem-solving skills.
 Prerequisites: ITNW-2372

-ITNW-2374 Parallel Programming With MPI (2-4-3) This course is focused on using MPI programming to create an application to run on a high performance computing cluster.
+ITNW-2374 Parallel Programming With MPI (2-2-3) This course is focused on using MPI programming to create an application to run on a high performance computing cluster.
 The course will introduce students to parallel programming which will enable them to support the computational demands of scientific research.
 Prerequisites: ITSE-1307